oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 For this tutorial, we will choose the **truncation** approach, ensuring all user bios conform to the 200-character limit.

+> [!NOTE]
-***Note**: In practice, when making decisions that aren’t clear-cut—especially those affecting user experience—it’s important for developers to compile a list of different options along with their respective pros and cons.
+> In practice, when making decisions that aren’t clear-cut—especially those affecting user experience—it’s important for developers to compile a list of different options along with their respective pros and cons.
 This ensures that all potential approaches are considered thoroughly.
 Once the options are outlined, they should be discussed with the product team and technical leads to collaboratively decide on the best course of action.
-For the purposes of this tutorial, imagine that the team leads reviewed the options and decided to proceed with Option 1.*
+For the purposes of this tutorial, imagine that the team leads reviewed the options and decided to proceed with Option 1.

 At Oppia, [**Apache Beam Jobs**](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs) are used for data migration, validation, and other large-scale data processing tasks.
 Let’s get started with writing an Apache Beam job to truncate the `user_bio` field for all records that exceed the limit.